Ameena Saiyid

-Career
+Ameena Saiyid OBE is a former managing director of Oxford University Press (OUP) in Pakistan.

+Education and career

+She attended Karachi Grammar School for her education.
+Ameena Saiyid started working, as a salesperson, for the Lahore office of Oxford University Press in 1979 and became the managing director of 'OUP Pakistan' in 1988, becoming the first woman to ever head a multinational company in Pakistan.

+She is also the founder of the Karachi Literature Festival and Islamabad Literary Festival in Pakistan.
+Approximately 225,000 people visited the Karachi Literary Festival in 2018.

 Saiyid taught at Lahore American School before joining Oxford University Press in 1979.
 She joined OUP in Lahore and served in various capacities before leaving in 1986 to launch her own publishing house, Saiyid Books.
 In 1988, she rejoined as its chief executive.
-After 30 years with Oxford University Press (OUP) Pakistan, Ms Ameena Saiyid, OBE announced her retirement in December 2018.
+After 30 years with Oxford University Press (OUP) Pakistan, Ameena Saiyid, OBE announced her retirement in December 2018.
+By the early 2000s, Oxford University Press was the biggest academic publisher of books.